-As is evident from the title of this paper, there are two concepts that require closer consideration.
+As is evident from the title of this paper, there are two concepts which require closer consideration.
 These are accompanying and learning effect.
-However, they imply a third one, namely, learning which has to be further described for greater clarity.
+However, they imply a third one, i.e., learning which must be described further for greater clarity.